Cave of Archers

 Cave of Archers is a rock art shelter of the Gilf Kebir National Park in the New Valley Governorate, Egypt.
 It is located on the south-eastern slopes of Gilf Kebir, 40 m to the south of the Cave of Swimmers.

 Description

 The south-west oriented entrance of the cave is 10 m wide and 5 m tall and opens into a large cupuliform formation modeled in the sandstone.
 The rock paintings of the cave feature a few panels of persons with bows and arrows as well as a herd of bovines.
-The paintings are dated between 6300 BP and 5500 BP during the African humid period, much different from the present hyper-arid one.
+The paintings are dated between 6300 BC and 5500 BC during the African humid period, much different from the present hyper-arid one.

-Due to bedrock deterioration the sandstone is heavily weathered or fragmented and only a few painted sandstone blocks remain.
+Due to bedrock deterioration, the sandstone is heavily weathered or fragmented and only a few painted sandstone blocks remain.